THORWallet/dwh-analytics-backup/README.md

 # THORWallet - Backup of Data for Analytics
 This repository contains the configuration for running a cron job to back up the THORWallet backend data tables that are used for analytics and restore them in the analytics backend.
-The backup is running on a digital ocean droplet.
+The backup is running on a Digital Ocean droplet.

 ## Prerequisites